fjchange/MIST_VAD/Training_Guidelines.md

 Specifically, the `test_frame_mask` of ShanghaiTech is downloaded from [Download](https://svip-lab.github.io/dataset/campus_dataset.html).

-As the original ShanghaiTech dataset link is not worked now.
+**[Update!]** As the original ShanghaiTech dataset link is not worked now.
 I uploaded the h5py file for ShanghaiTech and its corresponing annotations are uploaded on `[BaiduYun]` with multiple sub-files, you can open/unzip it with `WinRAR`

 [BaiduYun link](https://pan.baidu.com/s/1sQUGXj-BnLDGczWuGkBWdA), code：`kym5`